 John Ferdinand Espy, a teacher and a Confederate soldier, built the first brick home in Buford.
 "Captain Espy's" home on South Hill Street is still standing today and is one of the finest historic attractions in Buford.

 Nestled in the foothills of the Georgia Blue Ridge Mountains, Lake Sydney Lanier is considered by most to be Georgia's greatest playground.
 The residents of nearby Buford are able to play well and often on Lake Lanier's 38,000 surface acres and 540 miles of shoreline.
 In addition to Lake Lanier and the Shoal Creek Park and boat ramp, Buford residents enjoy many colorful annual events.
-Tannery Row Festival of the Arts and Summer in the Streets Festival both take place in downtown Buford.
+The Summer in the Streets Festival takes place in downtown Buford.

 Buford is home to the largest shopping mall in the Southeastern United States.
 The Mall of Georgia in the Mill Creek District of Gwinnett County offers all types of shopping enthusiasts a treat.
 Nordstrom, Macy's and 225 other stores are represented.
 Five distinctly themed interior courtyards representing the five geographic regions of Georgia—coastal, plains, Atlanta, Piedmont and the mountains—are featured.
 An outdoor village recreates a historical Georgia town square and the Village Pavilion stage hosts outdoor concerts and live performances.
 In addition, there is an IMAX 3-D theater and a NASCAR Silicon Motor Speedway simulated racing center.